jstarman/PlaylistRandomizer/README.md

     ![index](img/indexpage.png)
 1. Click Authorize.
 Might silently authorize if you are logged into the spotify web app in the same browser.
 See console output for details.
 1. Click playlist to load
+1. If this still does not work authorize directly GET <https://localhost:5001/spotify/authorize>

     ![playlist](img/playlist.png)
 1. Shuffle a playlist.
 Mash the buttons once!
 If you don't know what's going on watch the console.
 When a successful shuffle occurs a copy will be added to the list.